 We enjoyed looking and brainstorming, but we were growing frustrated with the increasingly diffuse range of properties we were seeing.
 We had lost our focus.

 Bruce was trying to show us all of the options available which in equal turns dilated and frustrated our search.
-But there was an even more fundamental problem: Susan and my interests were not perfectly in sync.
+But there was an even more fundamental problem: Susan and my interests were not perfectly aligned.

-Although a farm on the lake was proving an impossible ambition, our imaginations were piqued on several occasions by totally dissimilar and totally unlikely properties.
+Although a farm on the lake (especially an old barn that could be reimagined as a home) was proving an impossible ambition, our imaginations were piqued on several occasions by totally dissimilar and totally unlikely properties.

-An old “Great Camps” style summer house in Westport overlooking Lake Champlain’s Northwest Bay intrigued me until I realized that this pedigreed manse adjoined the town’s sewage treatment plant.
+An old “Great Camps” style summer house in Westport overlooking Lake Champlain’s Northwest Bay intrigued me until I realized that this pedigreed manse adjoined — indeed partially overlooked — the town’s sewage treatment plant.

-A slate roofed barn, still square after a century or more standing at the crest of an immense field just south of Westport, also kidnapped my daydreams for a few days.
+A handsome slate roofed barn, still square after a century or more standing at the crest of an immense field just south of Westport, beguiled me for a while.
 I imagined a lofty open plan; exposed, rough hewn beams; magnificent views in all directions.
 But the seller was unable or unwilling to subdivide the field and barn from a much larger farm which included additional fields, an immense dairy barn, various other building for hay and equipment storage, a “pond” for storing cow manure and a large square farmhouse with cupola.
+And in the end it was a relief to Susan, because, after all, this magnificent barn did not stand on the shores of Lake Champlain.

 And then there was Rosslyn, a Merchant-Ivory film set for The Great Gatsby’s Adirondack prequel.
 A century earlier.
 Located on the lake in Essex, it included a boathouse I’d loved since I was a child, a carriage barn, an ice house, and plenty of stone walls.
 But there were no fields and too many buildings.
 And the house was too big.
 And too run down.
 Way too run down.
 And the price tag was beyond unrealistic.